sbzsilva/IST105-Assignment9/README.md

 └── install_webserver.sh         # Web server installation script
 ```

-## Usage
+## Using the Application
 1. Navigate to the home page to see an overview of the application
 2. Click "Authenticate" to connect to Cisco DNA Center and obtain an authentication token
 3. Click "Network Devices" to list all devices managed by DNA Center
 4. Click "Device Interfaces" to view interfaces for a specific device by IP address
 5. Click "View Logs" to see MongoDB logs of all operations

-## Cisco DNA Center Sandbox
+## Cisco DNA Center Connection
-This application uses the Cisco DevNet sandbox environment:
+The application uses the Cisco DevNet sandbox environment for demonstration purposes:
 - Host: sandboxdnac.cisco.com
 - Username: devnetuser
 - Password: Cisco123!

+To connect to your own Cisco DNA Center instance, modify the credentials in [dna_center_cisco/dnac_config.py](file:///C:/Users/ssilva/college/IST105-Assignment9/dna_center_cisco/dnac_config.py).

-## MongoDB Integration
+## Data Logging
-All operations are logged to MongoDB with the following information:
+All operations are automatically logged to MongoDB with the following information:
-- Timestamp
+- Timestamp of the operation
-- Action performed (authentication, device listing, interface retrieval)
+- Type of action performed (authentication, device listing, interface retrieval)
-- Result (success/failure)
+- Success/failure status
-- Details about the operation
+- Detailed information about the operation
 - Device IP address (when applicable)

+This logging feature enables administrators to track all interactions with the network infrastructure, making it easier to audit changes and troubleshoot issues.

-## Branches
+## Contributing
+The project includes two main branches:
-- main: Final stable code
+- `main`: Stable production code
-- development: Testing integration
+- `development`: Testing and integration work

-## Screenshots
-Include screenshots in your submission showing:
-1. Authentication token displayed in browser
-2. Device list output rendered via Django
-3. Interface details for at least one device IP
-4. Django app running in browser showing public IP
-5. MongoDB terminal showing saved log entries
-6. Your GitHub repository with all code
+Feel free to fork the repository and submit pull requests with improvements or bug fixes.